QuentinRa/blog.quentinra.dev/maths/r/utils/environment.md

 [Go back](../index.md)

-Before starting, you need to know that all variables, functions, ... are part of our environment.
+All variables, functions, ... are part of our environment.
+This is not really useful, as you usually have a graphical interface, in which you can see your environment.

 <hr class="sl">